volusion/element-documentation/how-to/interact-with-the-cart/README.md

 ### Ensuring That the Cart Is Loaded

-Before you publish any events to the cart, you be aware that under some circumstances, the cart may not have loaded yet.
+Before you publish any events to the cart, you should be aware that under some circumstances, the cart may not have loaded yet.
+For example, if you are adding something to the cart based on a query string parameter, not a user interaction.
 In that case, you may want to listen for the `cart.isLoaded` event before you publish an event to the cart:

 ```js
 // subscribe to the event